Brian has a wealth of experience in the hotel industry, and joined Travelodge in January 2013.

 Paul joined Travelodge in October 2006 from Hilton International where he worked for over seven years in a variety of senior positions including Vice President - Japan and Micronesia, MD for Livingwell and Hilton UK Finance Director.
 Prior to this he worked for Meridien, Forte London and Grosvenor House Hotel.

-As Managing Director, International and Development, Paul is responsible for delivering the Company’s growth strategy to have 1,100 hotels and over 100,000 rooms by 2025.
+As Managing Director, International and Development, Paul is responsible for delivering the Company’s growth strategy to have over 40,000 rooms by 2025.
 In addition to expanding the Travelodge brand globally and delivering profit growth in its existing international businesses in Spain and Ireland.
 As well as overseeing the facilities function for the business.

 Paul is a Chartered Management Accountant and sits on the board.